 You can find a version of Curry Ramen featured on the popular Netflix® show – Midnight Diner: Tokyo Stories (Season 2, Episode 8).

 As silly or snobbish as it sounds, I wasn’t sure if I wanted to make a recipe for this.
 The truth is: I haven’t had instant ramen for eons!
-Then I remember the college days.
-I also remember seeing big families stocking up boxes of instant ramen from the store.
+Then I remember my college days.
+I also remember seeing big families stocking up on boxes of instant ramen from the store.
 The brick noodle in the package does have its place in feeding people.
 It’s survival food, or perhaps emergency food.
 And I know it’s also comfort food to some.